lieb/postdove/doc/dovecot_configuration.md

 These values are the authentication boundaries.
 I set the first valid value to `1000` because **Fedora** sets its first non-system value to `1000`.
 The maximum value is the highest 16 bit uid/gid.
-Linux has long since made these numbers 32 bit but there is always some crufty bit of code that did not get the memo.
+Linux has long since made these numbers 32 bit but there is always some crufty bits of code that did not get the memo.

 ## conf.d/10-ssl.conf